 To reduce interest rate risk - especially important if you believe the next movement in rates is likely to be up - many hybrids pay an interest rate that is floating rather than fixed, which can make them less volatile than fixed rate debt and offer a hedge against inflation.

-For the retail investor, the advantages of an actively managed Australian hybrid ETF might be a greater level of diversification of issuers, a higher level of liquidity due to the presence of a market maker and risk management due to its active nature using a professional manager.
+Recently a new actively managed Australian hybrid ETF has been launched.
+For the retail investor the advantages of this approach is a greater level of diversification of issuers, a higher level of liquidity due to the presence of a market maker and risk management due to its active nature using a professional manager.

 (1) “Understanding Hybrid Securities, an attractive alternative for income”, ASX Limited.
 2016